paulross/skiplist/docs/source/visualisations.rst

     }

 Produces this image, note how the shape of the skip list nodes changes with repeated inserts.

+.. raw:: latex

+    [Continued on the next page]

 .. image:: visualisations/doc_insert_remove_repeat.png
     :width: 500